hlnstepanova/Casa-de-Ranquines/README.md

 ### Project

-This project is made to organize the internal administration of the NGO and facilitate interaction with collaborators
+This project is made to organize the internal administration of the NGO and facilitate its interaction with collaborators.